 Removal patches contain medications.
 If a person leaves a patch on a tag for several days or weeks, the tag may come off.

-However, Dr. Mokaya says: “I’m honestly not a fan of over-the-counter skin tag removal devices, and especially removal patches.
-They are not regulated by the [Food and Drug Administration (FDA)].
+However, Dr. Mokaya says, “I’m honestly not a fan of over-the-counter skin tag removal devices, and especially removal patches.
+They are not regulated [by the FDA].
 Many simply don’t work.”

 Instead, she strongly recommends having skin tags removed in a medical setting.